Multiscale change point detection via gradual bandwidth adjustment in moving sum processes

-Despite the reduced number, note that precision for detected estimates is kept high.
-Scenario 3e is another example with different jump sizes resulting in a good overall outcome, but slightly weaker than 3a as effects are reduced similar to 3c.
+Despite the reduced number, the precision for detected estimates is kept high.
+Scenario 3e is another example with different jump sizes resulting in a good overall outcome, but slightly weaker than 3a as effects are reduced similarly to 3c.
 Overall, MSCP yields reliable results over different scenarios of change points and effects: both the number and the locations are reliably estimated.
 Notably, performance is also kept over different distributions and regardless of changes in variance.

-\paragraph{Data example} We apply MSCP to the daily number of new COVID-19 cases in Zimbabwe between 2020/3/3 and 2020/12/14, yielding $T=269$ time stamps, as reported in \citep{Zimbabwe2021}.
-The result is depicted in Figure \ref{fig:covid}.
+\paragraph{Comparison with state of the art methods} We present simulation studies which reveal competitiveness of \texttt{mscp} with existing change point detection methods available on \texttt{CRAN}.
+For all competitors we consider the scenarios 1c, 2c and 3c, see Table \ref{tab:scenario}, and all distributions A.\---E. from the previous paragraph.
+The reason for the choice of theses scenarios is that for MSCP deficiencies in detection started to arise.
+Again, for each such setup we run $1000$ simulations which yields $5000$ change points in total.